 Individuals and families have a guaranteed right to renew their insurance policy each year, as long as they've paid all their premiums.
-However, if they become sick and file claims for care, there is no limit to how much their insurer might increase their premiums when enrollees renew their coverage.
-Sometimes, rates go up so much that people are priced out of their coverage just when they need peace of mind from their health insurer the most.
+However, if they become sick and file claims for care, their insurer might increase their premiums when enrollees renew their coverage.11 Sometimes, rates go up so much that people are priced out of their coverage just when they need peace of mind from their health insurer the most.

 By prohibiting all premium pricing based on health status, H.R.
 3200 will protect people from facing large premium hikes that make their coverage unaffordable when they get sick.
 Individuals and families will be guaranteed high-quality, affordable coverage that will be there for them when they need it the most.
+6